 IFS Ultimo and MC Global join forces to revolutionize Enterprise Asset Management

-MC Global Solutions, a leader in Enterprise Asset Management (EAM) has introduced a game-changing solution for the EAM sector in Australia, partnering with IFS Ultimo.
+MC Global Solutions, a leader in Enterprise Asset Management (EAM) has introduced a game-changing solution for the EAM sector in Australia, New Zealand and the UK, partnering with IFS Ultimo.

-The collaboration between IFS Ultimo and MC Global is set to redefine enterprise asset management in Australia, offering industries the tools they need to adapt to a rapidly evolving digital landscape.
+The collaboration between IFS Ultimo and MC Global is set to redefine enterprise asset management in these regions, offering industries the tools they need to adapt to a rapidly evolving digital landscape.

-The partnership introduces unparalleled EAM solutions to Australia, already used by over 2000 companies in Europe, enhancing operational efficiency for maintenance and safety, across industries such as healthcare, manufacturing, and facilities management.
+The partnership introduces unparalleled EAM solutions, already used by over 2300 companies across the world, enhancing operational efficiency for maintenance and safety, across industries such as healthcare and manufacturing.

 The solution addresses a crucial gap for the industry with IFS Ultimo Trends report revealing 90% of companies recognise improved EAM Software is pivotal to their future maintenance strategies, yet only 60% having adopted it.
 The new cloud-based EAM platform will enable real-time maintenance management, incident tracking, and equipment monitoring, all operable through a single, streamlined interface.
 The solution will allow organisations to track assets, manage logistics, and handle lifecycle management seamlessly, anytime and anywhere.

-Johan Made CEO at IFS Ultimo says: “This partnership is about leveraging the strengths of both companies to bring a truly innovative solution to the Australian market,”
+James Mansfield, Channel Sales Director at IFS Ultimo says: “This partnership is about leveraging the strengths of both companies to bring a truly innovative solution to the markets of MC Global.”

 “By combining MC Global’s expertise in EAM and FM software consultancy with IFS Ultimo’s cutting-edge platform, we are creating a solution that transforms asset management from a cumbersome process into an efficient, operation.”